 The Museum offers Free Admission and Guided Tours to any non-profit educational group.
 Any other group (families, clubs, for-profit tour groups, etc.) may schedule a Guided Tour of the Museum for a fee.
 The Museum offers general interest tours of our Collection and Exhibits, as well as the thirteen Thematic Tours described below.

-All tours can be scheduled by calling 207-594-4418.
-Inquiries about tours and other educational programs can be e-mailed to the Museum’s Education Coordinator.
+Requests to schedule a tour can by made by email or by phone at (207) 594-4418.
 For the general public, the Museum conducts tours, including Engine Room Demonstrations and Flightline Commentaries, at its Special Events.

 School Groups and other non-profit educational groups: FREE